top of page

 Poetry Editor

 Dion O'Reilly is the author of three poetry collections: Sadness of the Apex Predator, a finalist for the Steel Toe Book Prize and the Ex Ophidia Prize; Ghost Dogs, winner of The Independent Press Award for Poetry, Honorable Mention for the Eric Hoffer Poetry Award, and runner-up for the Catamaran Poetry Prize.
-Her third book, Limerence, was finalist for the John Pierce Chapbook Competition and is now available from Floating Bridge Press.
+Her third book, Limerence, was finalist for the John Pierce Competition and is now available from Floating Bridge Press.
 Her work appears in Cincinnati Review, Chicago Quarterly Review, Alaska Quarterly Review, The Sun, and Rattle.
 She is a podcaster at The Hive Poetry Collective and splits her time between a ranch in the Santa Cruz Mountains and a residence in Bellingham, Washington.

 Paul Nelson